 - Parent complaints!
 Oh gosh!
-There are parents who work their butts of to buy school supplies for their children.
+There are parents who work their butts off to buy school supplies for their children.
 I completely understand when they feel some type of way when supplies need replenishing, realizing that they’ve purchased more than enough materials for their child.
 They don’t mind buying for their child, but if they know the supplies are combined, their perspective changes a little.
-And in the teaching world, parent opinion holds a lot of weight, especially in the private school world.
+And in the teaching world, parent opinion holds a lot of weight, especially in the private school sector.

 Individual Supplies Pros and Cons

 The debate of community supplies vs. individual supplies isn’t complete without discussing the pros and cons of individual supplies.